-The faba bean breeding program has several lines that have higher resistance to viruses than Doza(t) and Cairo(t).
+The faba bean breeding program has several lines that have higher resistance to viruses than Doza() and Cairo().
 These breeding lines are classified as 'resistant' to viruses rather than 'immune', so cultural control will still be important.

 Figure 17: Bean seed showing Pea seed-borne mosaic virus (PSbMV) markings (SARDI).